marshalek37/weather_app_api/README.md

 reset.css - A CSS file that resets the default styles of HTML elements to provide a consistent base.<br>
 script.js - The JavaScript file containing the logic to fetch and display weather data.<br>

-Acknowledgments
+Acknowledgments<br>
-Danepubliczne IMGW API for providing the weather data used in the app.
+Danepubliczne IMGW API for providing the weather data used in the app.<br>
-The creators of the icons used in the app.
+The creators of the icons used in the app.<br>

 Thank you for using Pogodynka!
-I hope you find it useful for checking the weather conditions in different cities.
-If you have any questions or feedback, please don't hesitate to contact me.
-Happy forecasting!
+I hope you find it useful for checking the weather conditions in different cities.<br> If you have any questions or feedback, please don't hesitate to contact me.
+Happy forecasting!<br>